velvetsnowman/CurriculumVitae/README.md

 collaborate in diverse working groups.

 In August 2015, I successfully opened a restaurant in Paris, France.
 To establish the business I negotiated the franchise terms;
-documented a details business plan to secure funding from an independent bank; identified a premises and oversaw the conversion from retail shop to restaurant.
+documented a detailed business plan to secure funding from an independent bank; identified a premises and oversaw the conversion from retail shop to restaurant.
 During the three years that the restaurant traded I gained first-hand experience at managing and leading a team.